nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

 conditions of the simulation cell.
 The following list describes the input in detail.

-  - <name> - user-supplied name for the simulation block.
+  - `name` - user-supplied name for the simulation block.
   - periodic - keyword specifying that the simulation cell has periodic boundary conditions.
   - aperiodic - keyword specifying that the simulation cell has free-space boundary conditions.
-  - \<a1.x a1.y a1.z\> - user-supplied values for the first lattice
+  - `a1.x a1.y a1.z` - user-supplied values for the first lattice
     vector
-  - \<a2.x a2.y a2.z\> - user-supplied values for the second lattice
+  - `a2.x a2.y a2.z` - user-supplied values for the second lattice
     vector
-  - \<a3.x a3.y a3.zh\> - user-supplied values for the third lattice
+  - `a3.x a3.y a3.z` - user-supplied values for the third lattice
     vector
-  - <na1 na2 na3> - user-supplied values for discretization along
+  - `na1 na2 na3` - user-supplied values for discretization along
     lattice vector directions.

 Alternatively, instead of explicitly entering lattice vectors, users can